-Wowza Streaming Engine™ 4.3 or later media server software includes a RESTful Application Programming Interface (API) that you can use to configure, manage, and monitor a media server through Hypertext Transfer Protocol (HTTP) requests.
+Wowza Streaming Engine™ 4.3 or later media server software includes a RESTful Application Programming Interface (API) that you can use to configure, manage, and monitor a media server through HTTP requests.
 Two common query languages to use to execute HTTP requests are cURL and PHP.

 Query the REST API using cURL